ahafizk/ahafizk.github.io/_pages/about.md

 <hr/>
-<font color='blue'>We are always looking for motivated, hardworking students to join our <a href="https://ahafizk.github.io/udm/">UDM lab</a>.</font> If you are interested, please drop me an email.
+<font color='blue'>We are always looking for motivated, hardworking students to join our <a href="https://ahafizk.github.io/udm/">UDM lab</a>.</font> If you are interested, please submit your application <a="https://forms.office.com/r/wYXXenTuDs">here</a>.
 <hr/>

 <!-- ## Recent News